eurodatacube/public-collections/README.md

 # Euro Data Cube Public Collections

 A repository of publicly available collections that are available for access through [Euro Data Cube](https://www.eurodatacube.com/).
-Note that collections in this registry are available via Sentinel Hub, but owned and maintained by different providers.
+Note that collections in this registry are available via Euro Data Cube, but owned and maintained by different providers.

 ## What is it for?

-When data is shared on Sentinel Hub, anyone can analyze it and build services on top of it using a broad range of compute and data analytics products.
+When data is shared on Euro Data Cube, anyone can analyze it and build services on top of it using a broad range of compute and data analytics products.
 Sharing data in the cloud lets data users spend more time on data analysis rather than data acquisition.
-This repository exists to help people promote and discover datasets that are available via Sentinel Hub resources.
+This repository exists to help people promote and discover datasets that are available via Euro Data Cube resources.

 ## Logos
 You can add logos to the `src/img/logos` directory for use in the **detail**  pages.
 Logos should be square PNGs and are currently sized down to 100px x 100px for display.
 The name of the logo file that the template looks for is tied to the entry in the `ManagedBy` data field.
 Spaces are replaced with '-' and special characters are removed.
 If the `ManagedBy` field is using markdown, the link text field is used, otherwise, the entire string is used to generate the logo path for testing.